 ABOUT COURT WATCH NYC

-Court Watch NYC is a collaborative project with VOCAL-NY, the Brooklyn Community Bail Fund, and 5 Boro Defenders.
+Court Watch NYC is a collaborative project with the Brooklyn Community Bail Fund, and 5 Boro Defenders, and VOCAL-NY.
 As the eyes and ears of accountability in New York City courtrooms, we collect real-time data of what is actually happening in courtrooms and capture the narratives not reflected in official accounts.

 Both Manhattan DA Cy Vance and Brooklyn DA Eric Gonzalez were elected this year on seemingly progressive platforms, specifically around bail, immigration, and declining to prosecute broken windows offenses.
 Cy Vance and Eric Gonzalez have committed to no longer requesting that bail be set in most misdemeanor and violation cases.
 Eric Gonzalez also announced a plan to “prevent collateral consequences of conviction by being aware of immigration status of defendants”, particularly for misdemeanor and low-level offenses.
 Cy Vance started an initiative aimed at ending the criminal prosecution of “low-level, non-violent offenses”, like turnstile jumping, or theft of services.
 Both prosecutors have committed to taking steps to reduce the pretrial population at Rikers and have committed to ensuring a “more fair” and “more equitable” criminal legal system.